 MCU does not tolerate sexual misconduct, discrimination or harassment of any kind and endeavors to maintain an environment where individuals feel safe and secure in their surroundings so that they are able to pursue the opportunities afforded to them.
-The Title IX Policy applies to all MCU community members, including students, faculty, preceptors, administrators, staff, volunteers, vendors, conference instructors and attendees, independent contractors, and any individual(s) temporarily employed, participating, visiting, conducting business or having any official capacity with MCU.
+The Title IX Policy applies to all MCU community members, including students, faculty, preceptors, administrators, staff, volunteers, vendors, conference instructors and attendees, independent contractors, and any individual(s) temporarily employed, participating, visiting, conducting business or having any official capacity with MCU interfere with an individual's right to a non-discriminatory educational or work environment.

-The Title IX Policy applies to conduct occurring on MCU property, or at MCU sponsored events or programs off campus.
-Additionally, this policy applies to any online conduct, using MCU technology, that MCU determines may interfere with an individual's right to a non-discriminatory educational or work environment.
 This policy applies regardless of the sexual orientation or gender identity of any of the parties.
 This policy applies regardless of the sexual orientation or gender identity of any of the parties.
 For complete information regarding MCU's policies regarding sex discrimination and sexual misconduct, filing a complaint, and available resources for those who feel they have experienced sex discrimination, harassment or sexual misconduct, please read the entire policy and/or contact MCU's Title IX Coordinator.